hoanhan101/hraft/PROPOSAL.md

 the nodes perform resiliently using the protocol, building a key-value store on top seems much more natural.
 In other word, Raft does most of the heavy lifting for the system.

-> This is my assumption.
-I can't think of any design/architecture other
-> than Raft's itself.
-I will update this as I take a closer look at
-> Raft as well as other documents.

 ## Timeline